Filtering in a hazard rate change-point model with financial and life-insurance applications: Conclusions

 Looking forward, future research could extend this framework to multi-event scenarios involving multiple change points or interacting hazard processes.
 Furthermore, incorporating additional sources of randomness that exhibit some dependence on default time may further enhance the model’s applicability in financial and insurance contexts.

-\bmhead{Acknowledgements} The work of the authors has been partially funded by the European Union - Next Generation EU - Project PRIN 2022 (code BEMMLZ) with the title \textit{Stochastic control and games and the role of information}.
+\bmhead{Acknowledgements} The second author was partially supported by INdAM-GNAMPA Project 2025 (CUP E5324001950001).
+Both authors were partially supported by the European Union – Next Generation EU – Project PRIN 2022 (code BEMMLZ), titled \textit{Stochastic Control and Games and the Role of Information}.

 \begin{appendices}